Choral and Sacred Music

 Applicants will be asked to provide the following materials in the SlideRoom portfolio:

 Prescreen Recorded Audition

-Applicants to the Choral Music program must submit a recording to be prescreened by the faculty.
+Applicants to the Choral Music program must submit recordings to be prescreened by the faculty.
 Video recordings are preferred but audio only recordings are acceptable.
 The results of this prescreen will determine whether an applicant will be invited to perform a live audition.

 - Two selections, in contrasting styles, from the standard solo vocal repertoire.
 Applicants are encouraged to prepare at least one of these selections in a foreign language.

-- Should you have conducting experience, please provide video footage.
+- If you have conducting experience, please provide video footage.

 Introductory Video for All Undergraduate Applicants